-That said, at the state level, there are two states that include language in their gambling legislation that could apply to offshore sites.
-These are Washington and Connecticut.
+That said, at the state level, there is one state that includes language in their gambling legislation that could apply to offshore sites – Washington.
 We urge all interested bettors to comply with the gambling laws in their states and to be highly selective when choosing any destination – either domestic or offshore – at which to gamble.

 Unlawful Internet Gambling Enforcement Act—UIGEA

 Contrary to popular belief, the scary-sounding Unlawful Internet Gambling Enforcement Act (2006) does not apply to individual bettors or even to placing bets online.
 The UIGEA strictly deals with US-based banks and other financial institutions that knowingly process transactions associated with unregulated gambling.

 Upon first glance, many believe this law means that US bettors cannot place any type of bet online or participate in any form of online gambling, but that is simply not the case.